 - Posts shared on LinkedIn from personal profile 1200 x 628 pixels

 - LinkedIn cover photo 974 x 300 pixels

 - LinkedIn personal profile avatar 500 x 500 pixels

-- LinkedIn Newsfeed status updates and the blog post images 698 x 400 pixels
+- LinkedIn Newsfeed status updates and the blog post images 3:2 ratio or at least 552 pixels x 4368 pixels

 I hope this gives you a few ideas for creating graphics for your social media posts.
 I can't wait to see them!